 The design of the PS5 digital and the design of the Xbox Series S could not be more different.
 They’re both primarily white with black accents, but that’s pretty much the only similarity.

 The PS5 digital is slightly slimmer than the standard PS5 due to the lack of a disc drive.
 It has a more symmetrical design, with the black console sandwiched between two sleek white panels.
 You can choose to place the PS5 Digital either horizontally or vertically.
-Although the design of the PS5 and PS5 Digital has been quite controversial among fans, I quite like the more modern, sleek form factor.
+Although the PS5 and PS5 Digital design has been quite controversial among fans, I quite like the more modern, sleek form factor.

 The Xbox Series S also has a minimalist appearance, but it’s more subtle due to its size.
 It has the same simple color scheme as the PS5 Digital, with a single large black vent on the side.
 This makes it look almost like a home speaker when stood vertically.